 A marketing system is always in motion.
-If it slows, stalls or has a wrench thrown in it, then that’s where us marketers come in to save the day, right?
+If it slows, stalls, or has a wrench thrown in it, then that’s where we marketers come in to save the day, right?

 The answer is yes and no. Your marketing stacks and systems are built, run, managed and also neglected by a human marketer or marketers.
 That same human element that neglects is also the thing that makes the system run so uniquely well for your business.
 So while all these new technologies are emerging and boasting faster, better, longer or whatever other adverbs you can think of, you can’t ever forget about the human element that impacts every stage of your marketing system.